saltstack/salt/doc/ref/file_server/file_roots.rst

 files can be allocated within many root directories and accessed by specifying both the file path and the environment to search.
-The individual environments can span across multiple directory roots to crate overlays and to allow for files to be organized in many flexible ways.
+The individual environments can span across multiple directory roots to create overlays and to allow for files to be organized in many flexible ways.

 Environments